mrzen/joomla-segmentio/README.md

   Requres RUM to be enabled
 * Server Tracking: Toggles weather or not analytics can be called from the server side.

+## Plugins

+### Segment.IO System
+Main system plugin that sets up your analytics -- Must be enabled for any others to work

+Defines the following constants based on its parameters:

+* `SEGMENTIO_APP` If Application Tracking is enabled
+* `SEGMENTIO_RUM` If RUM is enabled
+* `SEGMENTIO_USER` If user tracking is enabled

+### Segment.IO Content
+Content plugin to track content viewing
+Sends information about articles being viewed using RUM.

+_Reuquires RUM to be enalbed_

+### Segment.IO User (_Unfinished_)
+Plugin to track user events, such as login and logout.

+_Requires RUM and User Monitoring to be enabled_

 ## Custom Tracking